One of the most exciting ways to teach is through an integrated learning approach.

 Center 5: Vocabulary

-This center is a focus on vocabulary.
+The final center focuses on vocabulary.
 Simpson explained teachers may design a variety of ways to learn or practice vocabulary for this center, such as: asking students to illustrate words, research them in a dictionary, etc.

-Studies Weekly student editions and the Teacher Resource include multiple vocabulary strategies that would fit well in this center.
+Studies Weekly student editions and the Teacher Edition include multiple vocabulary strategies that would fit well in this center.

 Simpson and Hagan cautioned that educators must teach students the procedures and expectations for center tasks before fully implementing this approach.
 But once students understand how to use the centers, their learning takes off.
 Plus, these centers can be done individually or with small groups, and allow for learner differentiation while teaching necessary skills.